KiDxS/Serverus/README.md

 1. Go to the directory of the designated project with the command-line.
 2. Install the dependencies of the project ”composer install”.
 3. Copy ".env.example" as ".env"
-4. Change the following settings in the “.env” file.
+4. Change the following variables in the “.env” file.

     a.
 DB_USERNAME - your username in your MySQL instance

     b.
 DB_PASSWORD - your password in your MySQL instance

     c.
 DB_DATABASE - the name of your database

+    d.
+STORE_NAME - the name of your store

+    e.
+INVENTORY_NAME - the name of your inventory

 5. Turn on your mysql instance.
 6. Run “php artisan migrate --seed”.
 7. Generate an app key ”php artisan key:generate”